 All students must maintain a minimum cumulative grade point average (CGPA) of 3.00 to be in good academic standing.
-A student will be placed on academic probation if their CGPA falls below a 3.0 at the end of any academic term.
-Students on academic probation must bring their CGPA back up at least a 3.0 within the next six (6) credit hours of enrollment.
+A student will be placed on academic probation if their CGPA falls below a 3.0 at the end of any academic term or the grade point for their current term falls below 2.0.
+Students on academic probation must bring their CGPA back up to at least a 3.0 within the next term.
 The student may have the option of raising the CGPA by repeating a graduate course in which they received a grade of C- or below.